Town Hall: Bob Day discusses School history

 [Bob Day]

-Dean's title.
-Yeah, okay.
-Yeah, he was Bob.
-I mean, how do you how do you explain Bob, Bob was always a phenomenon.
-For the time I first met him, and even before he had, he had chosen pharmacy later in his life, he got really late, but he had been a chemist before and done that a couple of years and said, I don't like this met with Dean Troy C. Daniels at that time.
-And they said, Hey, how about coming to the School of Pharmacy because he was a hospital pharmacist at that time, because he had graduated from he came to our School and graduated but, but it was the PharmD degree that lowered him back even further.
-So, as I recall, Bob was appointed as assistant dean for Student Affairs by Jere Goyan, oh, early 1960s.
-And his task at that time, was to basically help us integrate as much more as possible.
-The curriculum, we were almost an absolutely we were almost white in some, to some extent, slightly Asian schools that time or African-American population was very low.
-And as he was given the task of trying to equalize the numbers, Bob did not only that, but he did it nationally.
-And he changed the way that schools of pharmacy recruited students.
-And there are thousands and thousands of minority students out there who do not know that they owe a debt of gratitude to Bob, who set off on an endless mission to convince the schools of pharmacy through the American Association of Colleges of pharmacy other groups to increase the recruitment of African-Americans, Latinos, Chinese, although that was never a real problem for us.
-And of any other minority above was in charge of that for years, but appointed because he was the obvious guy.
-He likes students, they liked him.
-And when it came time to find somebody carry to take up this task, Bob was the obvious person for that.
+Okay.
+Yeah, he was.
+Bob—I mean, how do you explain Bob?
+Bob was always a phenomenon. [dog continues barking] From the time I first met him, and even before, he had chosen pharmacy later in his life, he [?] really late, but he had been a chemist before and had done that a couple of years and said, I don't like this, met with Dean Troy C. Daniels at that time.
+And they said, hey, how about coming to the School of Pharmacy?
+Because he was a hospital pharmacist at that time, because he had graduated from—he came to our school and graduated but, it was the PharmD degree that lured him back even further.
+So, as I recall, Bob was appointed as assistant dean for student affairs by Jere Goyan in the early 1960s.
+And his task at that time, was to basically help us integrate as much [?] as possible—the curriculum.
+We were almost an absolutely—we were almost—we were white, and some to some extent, slightly Asian, schools at the time, our African American population was very low.
+And he was given the task of trying to equalize the numbers, Bob did not only that, but he did it nationally. [barking] And he changed the way that schools of pharmacy recruited students.
+And there are thousands and thousands of minority students out there who do not know that they owe a debt of gratitude to Bob, who set off on an endless mission to convince the schools of pharmacy through the American Association of Colleges of Pharmacy and other groups to increase the recruitment of African Americans, Latinos, Chinese, although that was never a real problem for us, and of any other minority, and Bob was in charge of that for years, but appointed because he was the obvious guy.
+He liked students; they liked him.
+And when it came time to find somebody to carry—to take up this task, Bob was the obvious person for that.

 [Grant Burningham]

 Okay, Bob, I think we've got to leave it there.
-Thank you so much for sharing some of your time at the at the School of Pharmacy and your passion for the history of pharmacy.
-And just a reminder, if you have any, if anyone has any questions for Joe, please post them in the q&a and we will circle back to you and make sure that we get to them.
+Thank you so much for sharing some of your time at the School of Pharmacy and your passion for the history of pharmacy.
+And just a reminder, if you haven't, if anyone has any questions for Joe, please post them in the Q&A, and we will circle back to you and make sure that we get to them.
 Thank you again, Bob.

 [Bob Day]

-So I think it's back to me.
+So I think it's back to me?
 So, first of all, thank you, Bob.
 That was a remarkable interview.
 And I hope that we're going to repeat that experience in the future.
-You've reminded us how rich our history is, and the community that the school has always had.
+You've reminded us how rich our history is and [of] the community that the school has always had.
 And for those that were unaware of our rich past and community, I hope it gives confidence to the craziness of our community today that we will build on the strengths of yesterday to a better tomorrow.
-So thank you, grant for the interview.
-And for all of you.
-Thank you for staying a little bit late with us.
-I'm sure that you all was worth it to hear the great Bob day.
+So thank you, Grant, for the interview.
+And for all of you, thank you for staying a little bit late with us.
+I'm sure [?] you all it was worth it to hear the great Bob Day.
 And with that, I'll say goodbye.
 Stay well.
-And until next time, good night.
+And until next time.
+Good night.

 Tags